ECOSYSTEM Summit Barcelona 2026 Agenda

 Rooftop · Norrsken Rooftop

-A rooftop reception to continue the conversation, reconnect across sessions, and turn promising overlaps into next steps.
+Rooftop reception to continue conversations, reconnect across sessions, and identify next steps.

 Day 3 · September 18, 2026